 Together, the members work to improve patient access to local primary care, increase local physicians’ influence on health care delivery and policy, and provide professional support for physicians.

-The Division gives local physicians an opportunity to work collaboratively with the Northern Health Authority, the GPSC, and the Ministry of Health to identify health care needs in the local community and develop solutions to meet those needs.
+The Division gives local physicians an opportunity to work collaboratively with the Northern Health Authority, the FPSC, and the Ministry of Health to identify health care needs in the local community and develop solutions to meet those needs.

 Benefits of Membership